MA in Applied SLA - Frequently Asked Questions

 No. There are many MAT (Masters in the Arts of Teaching) programs that lead to secondary certification.
 The MA in Applied SLA targets higher education teaching opportunities as a first option, though non-certified opportunities at the secondary level also exist.

-Only candidates intending to teach in a second language are required to take the OPI.
-For example, if you are a native speaker of English intending to train as a teacher of French, you must take the OPI in French.
-If you are a native speaker of Chinese intending to train as a teacher of Chinese, you are not required to take the OPI.
-If, however, you are a native speaker of Chinese intending to train as a teacher of English as a Second Language you are required to take the OPI.
+Only candidates intending to teach in a second language will be asked to participate in an interview.
+For example, if you are a native speaker of English intending to train as a teacher of French, you must be interviewed.
+If you are a native speaker of Chinese intending to train as a teacher of Chinese, no interview is required.
+If, however, you are a native speaker of Chinese intending to train as a teacher of English as a Second Language you will need to be interviewed before final acceptance.

 Where should all documents be sent?